ghodulik95/chromebook-nautilus-desktop/README.md

 ### 6.6.
 Modifying the Google Chrome Launcher

 To prevent Chrome from intercepting the Chromebook top-row keys (e.g., Back, Refresh, Fullscreen), you’ll need to modify its `.desktop` launcher.
-(When I tested, Vivaldi and Brave worked without customization, but it is possible some Chromium and Chromium-based browsers could need this.)
+(When I tested, Vivaldi and Brave worked without customization, but it is possible some Chromium and Chromium-based browsers could need this too.)

 1. **Copy the system launcher to your local applications directory**: